f-person/f-person/README.md

 ## Work In Progress
 * [Alias](https://github.com/f-person/alias) – An Alias app I started coding in livestreams in Flutter (currently abandoned) | [Live-Coding sessions](https://www.youtube.com/playlist?list=PLf_kgRiUZZnuBrEEo0WxTidCx25h_Scpe)
 * [Since](https://github.com/f-person/since) – An app that displays how much time passed since (or is left until) dates/events | [Live-Coding sessions](https://www.youtube.com/playlist?list=PLf_kgRiUZZnvCE6Sj3QCPtMnaGFE9gnnl)
-* [Analytics Service](https://github.com/f-person/analytics-server) – An analytics service I started making for Timeow as I didn't find anything easy to use with an API.
-[Live-Coding sessions](https://www.youtube.com/playlist?list=PLf_kgRiUZZntcDJciY2e_F6GvOwGJt4RS)
+* [Analytics Service](https://github.com/f-person/analytics-server) – An analytics service I started making for Timeow as I didn't find anything easy to use with a REST API | [Live-Coding sessions](https://www.youtube.com/playlist?list=PLf_kgRiUZZntcDJciY2e_F6GvOwGJt4RS)
 * [Timeow](https://timeow.com) – A macOS menubar app that displays how long you've been actively using your computer.
 It also is configurable, and keeps track of active sessions and breaks

 ---